 If any of the above conditions are not met, we will normally consider the matter unsuitable for a unilateral undertaking and will expect the applicant to enter into a conventional negotiated section 106 agreement, which will be drafted by our legal services team under their normal terms of business.

-If the applicant considers that the above conditions are met, they should e-mail the address opposite to confirm that a unilateral undertaking would be appropriate.
-If it is, you will be sent a Unilateral Undertaking by e-mail.
-Once completed, this template should be submitted to the development management team with the related planning application, together with a plan of the application land and proof of title to the land.
+If the applicant considers that the above conditions are met, they submit their planning application with a completed Unilateral Undertaking, together with a plan of the application land and proof of title to the land.

 Upon receipt of the draft undertaking, we will assess it and confirm whether it is acceptable or whether amendments are required.
 We will also check the proof of title submitted.
 If any amendments are required, the draft will be returned to the applicant.

 We are committed to delivering a development management service that meets or exceeds national targets.
 However, a unilateral undertaking must be completed and signed before the application can be registered and considered.
 Applicants are therefore strongly advised to allow sufficient time for their draft undertaking to be assessed and, if necessary, amended.

 A unilateral undertaking is a legally binding document with significant financial consequences.
 If you're in any doubt about the meaning and effect of the undertaking you should seek independent legal advice.